Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 ## 404 pages

 this is a way of setting up the express server in such a way that instead of showing the generic "Cannot Get/<filename>" it shows something useful to the user

+Was able to learn how to set up complex matched routing using the wild card (\*) selector in express